Equity Research Tutorials

 - Inflation can be successfully dealt with.
 Inflation will keep on rising and returns from savings may not necessarily be enough.
 The value associated with the quantum of money depreciates with rising inflation and the impact of inflation in reducing the value of assets can be controlled by investing and generating returns on the corpus.

 - It is an attractive way for earning income from accumulated wealth.
-For e.g. rent earned from a real estate investment or dividend from stocks which have been purchased.
+For e.g. rent earned from a real estate investment or stocks which have been purchased.

 What is Speculation?